 Biomedical Signals and System with Lab (EBME 308/358): This class has also particularly caught my interest because of the way the professor said it would change my view of the world.
 He said that everything could be described as either a signal or a system, and that every signal is actually a sinusoid.
 I'm interested to delve more into that idea.
 The lab component is entirely Matlab based, but more in depth on plotting, and analysing signals specifically.

 Computers in Mechanical Engineering (EMAE 250): In this class, we talked about algorithms on a basic level, how to work them out by hand, and how to code them with Matlab to handle a multitude of situations.
 This work would be helpful with data filtering and I learned how to successfully write and debug complex mathematical code.
-I enjoyed the theory of this class the most, seeing the different types of estiamtion we used, and how the compared to each other.
+I enjoyed the theory of this class the most, seeing the different types of estiamtion we used, and how they compared to each other.

 Mechanical Engineering Analysis (EMAE 350): This class explained the basis of many mechanical engineering problems, such as kinematic and statics problems.
 I learned the derivations of concepts such as Eigenvalues, Frobenius problems, and Fourier Series.
 This knowledge will be built upon in future classes as I learn the further application to specific engineering problems, specifically in classes like Strength of Materials and Statics.